Luxembourg Socialist Workers' Party

-The Luxembourg Socialist Workers' Party (Lëtzebuerger Sozialistesch Aarbechterpartei, Parti ouvrier socialiste luxembourgeois, Luxemburger Sozialistische Arbeiterpartei), abbreviated to LSAP or POSL, is a social-democratic, pro-European political party in Luxembourg.
+The Luxembourg Socialist Workers' Party (Lëtzebuerger Sozialistesch Aarbechterpartei, Parti ouvrier socialiste luxembourgeois, Luxemburger Sozialistische Arbeiterpartei), abbreviated to LSAP or POSL, is a social democratic, pro-European political party in Luxembourg.
+The LSAP sits on the centre-left of the political spectrum.

-The LSAP is the third-largest party in the Chamber of Deputies, having won 10 of 60 seats at the 2018 general election, and has one seat in the European Parliament.
-The LSAP is currently part of the Bettel–Schneider government, with Etienne Schneider of the LSAP serving as Deputy Prime Minister.
-Since January 2022, the party's interim President has been Dan Biancalana.
+The LSAP is the third-largest party in the Chamber of Deputies, having won 11 of 60 seats at the 2023 general election, and has one seat in the European Parliament.
+Since March 2022, the party's President have been Francine Closener and Dan Biancalana.

 The party is close to the Confederation of Independent Trade Unions, the country's largest trade union centre, but they have no formal links.
 The LSAP is particularly strong in the south of the country, controlling most of the mayoralties in the large towns of the Red Lands.
 It is affiliated with the Socialist International, the Progressive Alliance, and the Party of European Socialists.

 History

 The party was formed on 5 July 1902 as the Social Democratic Party.
 Left-wing elements split in 1905 to create the Social Democratic Workers' Party.
 These were both re-united in 1912.
-In 1916, the party was renamed to 'Socialist Party', part of the Second International.
+In 1916, the party was renamed to Socialist Party, part of the Second International.

 On 2 January 1921, communist elements split to create the Communist Party of Luxembourg.
-The Socialist Party was renamed the "Luxembourg Workers' Party" in 1924, and was a member of the Labour and Socialist International between 1923 and 1940.
+The Socialist Party was renamed the Luxembourg Workers' Party in 1924, and was a member of the Labour and Socialist International between 1923 and 1940.
 On 5 November 1937, the Party joined the government for the first time, in a coalition under Prime Minister Pierre Dupong.